Discretization-independent surrogate modeling over complex geometries using hypernetworks and implicit representations: Numerical Experiments

 and

-repectively.
-Since each shape is different, the problem domain on which the Poisson equation is solved is also different.
-Let $\partial S_{j}$ be the set of points defining the $j$th internal shape boundary.
-Then let $S_j$ represent the set of points which are either on the $j$th shapes surface or enclosed by it.
-With this the domain for the $j$th problem is
+respectively.
+Since each shape is different, the problem domains are also different.
+Let $\partial S_{j}$ be the set of points defining the $j$th internal-shape boundary.
+Then let $S_j$ represent the set of points which are either on the $j$th shape surface or enclosed by it.
+With this, the domain for the $j$th problem is

 with overall boundary given by